-In accordance with the adopted K-12 Reading plan, for students in Intensive Reading classes in grades 6-8, Somerset Preparatory Academy Charter School at North Lauderdale use the Inside Edge series for instruction and REWARDS for Tier 2 or 3 phonics intervention.
-Also, for interventions and additional support, Somerset Preparatory Academy Charter School at North Lauderdale has fully implemented several programs over the last 5 years to include: Journeys Reading Toolkit, Hooked on Phonics, Phonics for Reading, CARS, STARS and Go Math RTI resources, with Read Theory, USA Test Prep, IXL, and Khan Academy as additional resources for academic support.
-One of the most avid programs that have been put into place is i-Ready and the use of Ready LAFS and MAFS books to supplement instruction.
-We implement the use of I-Ready as the progress monitoring tool for driving instruction.
+In accordance with the adopted K-12 Reading plan, for students in Intensive Reading classes in grades 9-12, Somerset Preparatory Academy Charter High School at North Lauderdale use the National Geographic Edge series for instruction and REWARDS for Tier 2 or 3 phonics intervention.
+Also, for interventions and additional support, Somerset Preparatory Academy Charter High School at North Lauderdale has fully implemented several programs to include: Achieve3000, Read Theory, USA Test Prep, and Khan Academy.
+One of the most avid programs that has been put into place for our severely struggling readers is i-Ready and the use of Ready LAFS books to supplement instruction and provide Tier 2 and 3 intervention.
+We implement the use of FAIR as the progress monitoring tool for driving instruction, in addition to Achieve3000 and i-Ready.
 Our teachers use the diagnostic data to drive instruction and use the i-Ready teacher toolkit to provide differentiated instruction and the necessary interventions for reading and math.
-We are committed to keeping i-Ready program a consistent support tool for both our teachers and students.
+We are committed to keeping the i-Ready and Achieve3000 program a consistent support tool for both our teachers and students.